 The Southeast Study Area was previously added to CVWD's sphere in 2008 in error as a result of confusion regarding the extent of the District's jurisdictional boundary.
+The Southeast Study Area is located within the jurisdictional boundary of LCWD but outside LCWD's Assessment District.
 The Southeast Study Area currently receives a rural level of law enforcement and fire protection services from the County of Napa, which are considered adequate to meet the needs of the area.
 There is no present or probable need for public facilities or services for the Southeast Study Area.